10 Harmless Snakes Living In Thailand

 Image owner: Thai National Parks – CC BY 4.0

-Dark wolf snakes (Lycodon albofuscus) are neither restricted to trees nor ground – forests are the only lifeblood they need.
-However, they have a vague connection to streams and are normally found within 500 metres of one.
-In National park areas such as Panan forest, they’ve been spotted foraging along sandy riverbanks, overshadowed by canopies.
-They’re a nocturnal snake whose diet mainly consists of lizards and amphibians.
-Its belly is creamy, while its near black body barely has any patterns at all, just thin white lines like a crack between a curtain.
+Dark wolf snakes (Lycodon albofuscus) are neither restricted to trees nor the ground – forests are the only lifeblood they need.
+However, they have a vague connection to streams, and are normally found within 500 metres of one.
+In national park areas such as Panan forest, they’ve been spotted foraging along sandy riverbanks, overshadowed by canopies.
+This is a nocturnal snake whose diet mainly consists of lizards and amphibians.
+Its belly is creamy, while its near black body barely has any patterns at all.

-The dark wolf snake has strongly keeled scales, rough to touch.
+The dark wolf snake has strongly keeled (rough) scales to touch, and a super-thin tail.
 They have vertical pupils, but their scales and eyes are so dark that you’d be pushed to tell.

 7 White-spotted slug snake